openenclave/openenclave/tests/props/README.md

 The propshost program tests both of these scenarios.
 It is run once for the unsigned case and once for the signed case as follows.

+The test also verifies that legacy and AVX configurations work for creating enclaves.

 ```
 # ./host/propshost ./enc/propsenc unsigned
 # ./host/propshost ./enc/propsenc.signed signed